 Gifts of appreciated stock, bonds and mutual funds can offer a significant tax savings.
 Your clients receive a charitable deduction for the fair market value of the donated assets while avoiding capital gains tax.
 We have accounts at many brokerage firms and can easily facilitate the transfer of securities.► IRA Charitable Rollover

-Now that the IRA charitable rollover is a permanent provision, we can work with you and your clients age 70½ and older who are interested in making a gift from their IRAs.
+Now that the IRA charitable rollover is a permanent provision, we can work with you and your clients age 70½ and older who are interested in making a gift from their individual retirement account.
 Learn more here.► Life Insurance

 Life insurance policies can be used to make a charitable gift without a significant outlay of cash.
 We can help your clients designate their policy to create a charitable fund or to make a significant gift to an existing endowment.► Retirement Plan Assets

 Your clients may use any retirement plan assets to establish a charitable fund or to give to an existing endowment.
 Retirement plan assets are subject to both estate tax and income tax.
-By making a charitable gift with these assets now, a potential tax burden on heirs can be reduced.
+By designating a portion or all of the proceeds of their retirement assets to charity, a potential tax burden on heirs can be reduced.
 In addition, your client can name the Oklahoma City Community Foundation as the beneficiary of their retirement plan assets to establish a charitable fund upon death or to designate the assets to an existing endowment.► Real Estate and Real Estate Subject to a Life Estate

 We accept gifts of individually-owned business assets including closely-held C-corp. and S-corp. stock, partnerships and LLCs.► Oil and Gas Interests and Royalty Interests